benhoyt/benhoyt.github.com/writings/2020-05-18-the-state-of-the-awk.md

 <p>Robbins argues in his <a
 href="http://www.skeeve.com/awk-sys-prog.html">2018 paper</a> for the use
-of AWK (specifically Gawk) as a "systems programming language", in this context meaning a language for writing larger tools and programs.
-Kernighan is "<a href="http://www.skeeve.com/awk-sys-prog.html#Counterpoints">not 100% convinced</a>" that the lack of an extension mechanism is the reason AWK isn't widely used for larger programs.
-But that doesn't stop several people from trying: Robbins' own <a href="https://github.com/arnoldrobbins/texiwebjr">TexiWeb Jr.</a> literate programming tool (1300 lines of AWK), Werner Stoop's <a
+of AWK (specifically gawk) as a "systems programming language", in this context meaning a language for writing larger tools and programs.
+He outlines the reasons he thinks it has not caught on, but Kernighan is "<a href="http://www.skeeve.com/awk-sys-prog.html#Counterpoints">not 100% convinced</a>" that the lack of an extension mechanism is the main reason AWK isn't widely used for larger programs.
+He suggested that it might be due to the lack built-in support for access to system calls and the like.
+But none of that has stopped several people from trying: Robbins' own <a href="https://github.com/arnoldrobbins/texiwebjr">TexiWeb Jr.</a> literate programming tool (1300 lines of AWK), Werner Stoop's <a